rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Step 2: Add a replacement HDD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next step is to replace the failing HDD with a new HDD.
-Same size and brand is recommended, to keep things uniform.
-In our demonstration here, I've added a new 8GB virtual drive(similar to the failed HDD) and it appeared as **sdb** to the system.
+The next step is to replace the removed HDD with a new one.
+The same size and brand is recommended, to keep things uniform.
+In our demonstration, I've added a new 8GB virtual drive (similar to the failed HDD) and it appeared as **sdb** to the system.

 Step 3: Partition the replacement HDD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The replacement HDD must be partitioned, much like during OS install.
-But this time we'll use command line tools to do so.
+But this time we'll use command line tools.
 The advantage of using the same size HDD is that we can just copy the partition scheme from the functioning HDD.
 In our demonstration, **sda** is the still functioning HDD and it's partition table looks as follows ::